Arthur-Bridges/RegEX-Tutorial/README.md

 - 4. \s : Referred to as Whitespace.
 This matches any whitespace character such as tabs, newlines, spaces, etc.

-- You'll find these characters at within the example and their function allows...

 ### The OR Operator

 - The OR operator is used to specify and alternative(s).

 - 1. | : Character for the OR operator.

-- You'll find these characters at within the example and their function allows...

 ### Flags